zhenglz/OnionNet-SFCT/README.md

 * combined_score: the OnionNet-SFCT+Vina score (default weight w=0.5)
 * sfct: the OnionNet-SFCT predicted score, the predicted RMSD value
 * (optional) RMSD: if reference molecule (often the crystal molecule) is provided, the RMSD values of the docking poses with respect to the reference molecule are calculated.
+Please note that the model is designed for ligand screening, the RMSD predicted by this model is generate over-estimated, meaning that the predicted RMSD is often larger than the actual RMSD, but the trend of the RMSD of different poses should be reliable.

 # Citation
 Zheng L., et al. Improving protein-ligand docking and screening accuracies by incorporating a scoring function correction term.